keboola/connection-docs/management/account/index.md

 ![Screenshot -- Login Page MFA](/management/account/login-3.png)

 ## Invitations
-Invitations pages shows a list or project, you have been [invited to](/management/project/users/#inviting-a-user).
+The **Invitations** page shows a project or a list of projects you have been [invited](/management/project/users/#inviting-a-user) to.
-When you accept an invitation, you will become a user of the project and you'll be redirected there.
+When you accept an invitation, you'll become a user of the project and will be redirected there.
 When you decline the invitation, you'll lose the opportunity to enter the project.

 {: .image-popup}